The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Results

 The \textit{HST} and LBT data, along with the MUSE spectrum of the progenitor of AT~2019krl, allow us to thoroughly investigate the properties of the star that gave rise to this transient.
 Without a reliable value for the local extinction, our conservative choice of $E(B-V)=$ 0.12 mag will only provide lower limits to the mass and temperature of the progenitor, but will allow us to rule out certain classes of stars.

 In Figure $\ref{fig:SED}$ we show the optical spectral energy distributions (SEDs) of the progenitor from photometry in 2005 (\textit{HST} only), 2013 (\textit{HST} and LBT), and 2017 (\textit{HST} and LBT).
 These epochs were chosen owing to the availability of the ultraviolet (UV) and $U$-band data, which provide the tightest constraints on the masses and temperatures of massive stars.
 We have attempted to fit the data with ATLAS synthetic spectra of stars of solar metallicity and log($g$) = 2.0 \citep{2003IAUS..210P.A20C}.
 From all three epochs we can immediately rule out a cool progenitor, such as a red supergiant (RSG) or an AGB star, as even the minimum fit temperature of 6500 K is too high for those types of stars.
-The FWHM of 200 km s$^{-1}$ of the narrow H$\alpha$ component discussed above, which traces the outflow wind velocity of the star, is also faster than typical RSG winds that have average wind velocities of 10--20 km s$^{-1}$ \citep{MJ2011,Goldman17,Beasor18}.
+The P~Cygni absorption feature seen in the MMT spectrum is offset by $\sim 155$\,km\,s$^{-1}$ from the peak of H$\alpha$ traces the outflow wind velocity of the star, is also faster than typical RSG winds that have average wind velocities of 10--20\,km\,s$^{-1}$ \citep{MJ2011,Goldman17,Beasor18}.
 Moreover, RSGs and AGB stars do not exhibit strong H$\alpha$ emission.

-The 2005 epoch can be best fit by a 11000 K star with log(L/L$_{\sun}$) = 4.4, although there is excess emission in the $F814W$ band that cannot be fit with just a single stellar model.
-In the subsequent two epochs the progenitor appears to cool and become more luminous with time, dropping to $T_{\rm eff}$ = 6500\,K with a higher luminosity of log(L/L$_{\sun}$) = 4.6 by 2017.
+The 2005 epoch can be best fit by an 11,000\,K star with log($L$/L$_{\sun}$) = 4.4, although there is excess emission in the $F814W$ band that cannot be fit with just a single stellar model.
+In the subsequent two epochs the progenitor appears to cool and become more luminous with time, dropping to $T_{\rm eff}$ = 6500\,K with a higher luminosity of log($L$/L$_{\sun}$) = 4.6 by 2017.
 This is, of course, a lower limit, since any additional extinction (host or circumstellar) would raise both the temperature and luminosity.
 For instance, acceptable fits could be made to the 2005 data with a 17,000\,K model and $E(B-V) = 0.6$ mag.
 Note that we have not attempted to fit the $R$-band data in 2013 and 2017, as this filter contains the bright H$\alpha$ emission seen in the progenitor spectrum.